icgrp/ese532_handouts/ese532_handouts/hw4/homework_submission.md

         available to be used on each cycle.
 Think about how vectorization could exploit the set of computations a NEON unit can do in parallel.
         ```
-    6. Calculate the ideal vectorization speedup for each stage and fill in {numref}`vectorization-table`.
+    6. Calculate the ideal vectorization speedup for each stage and fill in {numref}`vectorization-table` and justify them.
         Additionally, what speedup do you expect your application can achieve if the compiler is able to
         achieve the ideal vectorization speedup?
 (5 lines)
         ```{hint}
         For each stage, Identify how many operations can run in vector parallel on the NEON.
 (Part 3)